Wednesday, January 31, 2018

 |They even put up a sign|

 Kathy had started on the trolley, then I drove to the airport.
-Afterwards I came back and rode it myself.
-I got off at the Ice House where they were giving free tours and drinks.
-As I left a bit tipsy I accidentally got on the other brand tour and liked it so much I stayed for the whole tour.
+Afterwards, I came back and rode it myself.
+I got off at the Ice House where they were giving free tours.

 |The Fort was still closed today but I heard it will be open tomorrow.|